 Role Model Detail Page.
-In addition to learning the day-to-day practical aspects of a career, your child will gain valuable insights and life advice as each role model shares her journey.
+In addition to learning the day-to-day practical aspects of a career, students in your group will gain valuable insights and life advice as each role model shares her journey.
 What skills from her childhood does she still rely on today?
 What is a typical day like?
 How does she overcome obstacles?
 Who are her heroes?
 What is her one piece of advice?